cbonoz/scale24/README.md

 Example deployed and verified fund smart contract on Arbitrum Stylus: https://stylus-testnet-explorer.arbitrum.io/address/0x9189c7722C0B815cd3752d559aD10980E20e59B4/transactions#address-tabs.

-**Gnosis**: Utilized for its decentralized prediction market capabilities, potentially enhancing risk assessment and prediction of fund availability for involved parties, leading to more informed decision-making.
+**Gnosis**: Gnosis Chain, like Arbitrum, offers lower transaction fees (gas) compared to the Ethereum mainnet.
+Gnosis Chain offers optional privacy features through zk-SNARKs (Zero-Knowledge Succinct Non-interactive Argument of Knowledge).
+This allows for certain transactions to be verified on the blockchain without revealing all the details, potentially enhancing privacy for some fund verification processes.
+Additional permission control features could also be leveraged for contract access and verification.
+Gnosis was easy to get up and running and able to both query smart contracts as well as fetch them to support unlimited peer to peer fund verification requests.

 Example deployed and verified fund smart contract on Chiado: https://gnosis-chiado.blockscout.com/address/0xc7f359Ff414fb601b7fAF9D1EdB2742692ABe85C.

 **Morph**: Employed for interoperability and cross-chain transactions, enabling seamless connectivity between different blockchain networks to enhance the accessibility and usability of Fundpoint across diverse ecosystems.
+It was easy to adjust the platform to support the Morph network and the settlement times on the deployed smart contract on Morph were great (almost instant).
+Making tracking real time updates to the contract possible.

 Example deployed and verified fund smart contract on Morph testnet: https://explorer-testnet.morphl2.io/address/0x28adF41Af09720D5462aa48325365E10b91eC2E3